TeamSTEP/catch.io-docs/visual-design.md

 ## Physics

-Catch.io is a top-down 2D game, so all the visible physics will be simulated physics and behave to imitate the real one.
+Witch One is a top-down 2D game, so all the visible physics will be simulated physics and behave to imitate the real one.
 No particular mechanics are revolving around physics as physics is only a method to provide feedback to the users.
 Therefore, it is part of the visual aspect rather than a game mechanic.

 1. **Throwable object arc**: Throwable objects will create an arc when it is thrown.
 The same arc will be applied but reflected when it hits a wall.
 The velocity will not change when this happens.
 Additionally, objects should be throwable on top of cliffs to a surface below without hitting the wall collider, but not vice versa.